 Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
 The drill hole database is maintained by an independent database contractor employed by Alt Resources (Orr & Associates).
 The Competent Person has verified the internal referential integrity of the database Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
 If no site visits have been undertaken indicate why this is the case.
-The Competent Person for the drilling and sampling data is a contractor to Alt Resources and has visited the site.
+The Competent Person for the drilling and sampling data is an independent contractor to Alt Resources and has visited the site.
 To date no recent site visit has been undertaken by the Competent Person responsible for the resource estimation.
 The competent person has visited very near this project in the past.
+The Competent person responsible for the Ore Reserve estimation, pit optimization and financial evaluation has visited the site.
 Geological interpretation Confidence in (or conversely, the uncertainty of) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
 The factors affecting continuity both of grade and geology.
 Mineralisation envelopes were interpreted in section from drill hole data.
 A nominal 0.3 g/t edge cut off was used to define the mineralisation.
 The mineralisation envelope is contained within a specific geological package.
+Dimensions The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource.
+The Bottle Creek mineralised zone has a 10 km strike containing the identified deposits.
+Emu South and North Area has been modelled over 1900 m of strike Cascade has been modelled over 300m of strike Mineralisation has also been modelled between, along strike of and below the VB and Boags pit voids covering approximately 2,200m of strike The mineralisation occurs over a 5 to 20 m width and has been identified consistently to 120 m and up to 160m in depth.